 View CMAA Position Statements

-The new framework sets a mission, vision, and direction for the organization’s future.
-It is a transformational expression of the association’s historic purposes and looks to a future focused on project and program success, the growth and development of people as program and construction management professionals, and CMAA being the voice of the profession.
+The framework sets the mission, vision, and direction for the future of the organization.
+It is a transformational expression of the association’s historic purposes and looks to a future that is focused on project and program success, the growth and development of people as program and construction management professionals, and positioning CMAA as the voice of the profession.

-Within the new framework, core commitments remain.
-First and foremost, CMAA remains delivery‐method neutral.
-Next, CMAA believes program and project success is more likely when program and construction management professionals participate at the earliest points in the project or program lifecycle.
-Finally, owner engagement is critical to the profession’s continued growth and development.
+Within the framework, core commitments remain.
+First and foremost, CMAA is delivery-method neutral.
+Next, CMAA believes program and project success is more likely when program and construction management professionals are engaged at the earliest points in the project or program lifecycle.
+Finally, owner engagement is critical to the continued growth and development of the profession.

-The strategic goals and core activities for FY23 are:
+The strategic goals and core activities for FY25 are:

 - Transform project execution